scruffynerf/StashNfoExporterKodi/README.md

 If/When Stash adds more image support, I'll update this.

 ### Not done and might work on it:
-- Delete old NFO/strm files if name changes or scene is deleted
+- Delete old NFO/strm files if name changes or scene is deleted (you can combine with renamerOnUpdate plugin to help with that)
 - Make subdirectories, instead of one big directory full.
 - Export images for each video (would require separate directories first)